History of Prakrit Language

 Prakrit language, since ancient times had witnessed sufficient metamorphosis, with transition of time making it gets divided into substantial sections.
-The three 'Dramatic Prakrits' comprising Sauraseni, Magadhi, Maharashtri, as well as Jain Prakrit, each embody and symbolise a divergent tradition of literature, encompassed within the history of India.
+The three 'Dramatic Prakrits' comprising Sauraseni, Magadhi, Maharashtri, as well as Jain Prakrit, each embodying and symbolising a divergent tradition of literature, encompassed within the history of India.

-, compiling the salient points of Prakrit language, entirely reflected the lives of the common mass.
-This literature can be further sub-divided into five classes, comprising: dialogue and lyrics in Sanskrit plays, epics, moral poems, historical poems and narrative poems based upon legends.
+Secular Prakrit literature, compiling the salient points of Prakrit language, entirely reflected the lives of the common mass.
+This literature can be further sub-divided into five classes, comprising of dialogue and lyrics in Sanskrit plays, epics, moral poems, historical poems and narrative poems based upon legends.

-Noteworthy amongst epics in Prakrit language comprise: Prabar Sen's Ravanbaho or Ravanbadh (5th-6th century), Bakpatiraj's Gaudbaho or Gaudabadh (8th century), Puspadanta's (10th century) Jasaharchariu and Naykumarchariu or Nagkumarcharita, Gunchandra Gani's Mahavirchariya or Mahavircharita (11th century), Kouhal's Lilavaikaha or Lilavatikatha and Hemchandra's Kumarpalchariya or Kumarpalcharita (12th century).
+Noteworthy amongst epics in Prakrit language comprises of Prabar Sen's Ravanbaho or Ravanbadh (5th-6th century), Bakpatiraj's Gaudbaho or Gaudabadh (8th century), Puspadanta's (10th century) Jasaharchariu and Naykumarchariu or Nagkumarcharita, Gunchandra Gani's Mahavirchariya or Mahavircharita (11th century), Kouhal's Lilavaikaha or Lilavatikatha and Hemchandra's Kumarpalchariya or Kumarpalcharita (12th century)

-Considered eminent on the list of historical poems in Prakrit language comprise the epics Gaudabaho, Lilavaikaha and Kumarpalchariya.
-Jinprabha Suri's Tirthakalpa might just also be encompassed in the genre of historical poems, due to it bearing the names of numerous kings.
+Considered eminent on the list of historical poems in Prakrit language comprises of the epics Gaudabaho, Lilavaikaha and Kumarpalchariya.
+Jinprabha Suri's Tirthakalpa might just also be encompassed in the genre of historical poems, due to its bearing the names of numerous kings.